pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 {% endhighlight %}

 I am sure saving a human being will not be as simple as the code mentioned above.
-Also, we are completely ignoring the robot kinematics which relates to the motion of all the machine component in the robot joints that allows the robot to reach a particular location.
+Also, we completely ignore the robot kinematics, which relates to the motion of all the machine components in the robot joints that allow the robot to reach a particular location.
 This raises more questions than it answers.
-This is because we still think robots as these machines with multiple actuators on their joints allowing the robots to more.
+This is because we still think of robots with multiple actuators on their joints, allowing them to do more.
 *Human beings* do not have motors in our elbow.
-So, what if we invent a series of artificial fibres for robot body that is capable of movement by electric currents.
+So, what if we invent a series of artificial fibres for a robot body capable of movement by electric currents.

 >Biology is superficial, intelligence is artificial - Grimes (We Appreciate Power from the album Miss Anthropocene) {:class='blog-blockquote'}
 ## The Second Law
 ---